grayresearch/CX/CHARTER.md

 is available, select it, and issue its custom instructions.
 The various CXs' state contexts are managed by CX-agnostic software.

+The hardware standards enable reuse of CX unit RTL modules.
+They specify interoperable module port signaling and function, enabling automatic glueless composition of a DAG of CPUs and CX Units (CXUs) into a composed system.
+Then in response to issuing a CX instruction, a CPU issues a CXU request to the selected CXU, which sends its response back to the CPU.
+CX-HW accomodates a diversity of signaling disciplins including combinational, pipelined fixed latency, and pipelined variable latency with valid/ready handshaking.

 The ISA extensions, API, ABI, and logic interface, will fulfil these
 requirements: composability, conflict-freedom, decentralization, stable binaries, uniformity (of scope, naming, discovery, versioning, error